charlierlee/Comp116-Final-Project-Demo/README.md

-# Comp116 Final Project Demonstation - Autofill Sniffing Chrome Extension
+# Comp116 Final Project Demonstation - Autofill Sniffing Browser Extension

 This chrome extension is a demonstration of autofill sniffing for the Comp116 final project.
 The extension hides itself as a silly word replacement utility, but in the background injects a hidden autofill form into every webpage and checks for autofilled content.